 Emotionally Focused Therapy (EFT):

-Everyone has different areas of strength and stuckness that persist throughout one’s life, for better and for worse.
-Self-knowledge and self-awareness are essential to healing our deep pains, shifting our lifelong patterns, and growing into the fullness of who we can be.
-The Enneagram helps conveniently yet profoundly identify these patterns so that we can intentionally work towards becoming whole in our authentic, unique ways.
+Everyone has strengths and stuck points that persist throughout one’s life.
+Self-awareness and self-control are essential to healing our pain and growing out of unhealthy patterns.
+The Enneagram conveniently yet profoundly identifies these patterns so that we can work towards becoming whole in our authentic, unique ways.